NandiniSharma-Delhi/NandiniEngage2022/README.md

 6. My playlist: contains songs I added to my playlist by clicking on add to playlist buttons on explore,recommended,searched songs search:can search songs based on song name and artist name only.

-7: music player:plays a welcome music already.if you want to play other song.Pause this player.sometimes you need to wait a few seconds after pausing.Then click on play button of the song you wish to play.it will show audio controls and image of that song.
+7: music player:plays a welcome music already.if you want to play other song.Pause this player.sometimes you need to wait a few seconds after pausing.Then click on play button of the song you wish to play.it will show audio controls and image of that song.it can usually play the other song only when current song finishes.

 ## Time taken to load: